espressif/esptool/flasher_stub/README.md

 If you want to build the stub to test modifications or updates, here's how:

-* You will need both an ESP8266 gcc toolchain (xtensa-lx106-elf-) and an ESP32 toolchain (xtensa-esp32-elf-) on your PATH.
+* You will need an ESP8266 gcc toolchain (xtensa-lx106-elf-) and toolchains for ESP32 and later chips (xtensa-esp32-elf-, riscv32-esp-elf-) on your PATH.

 * Set the environment variables SDK_PATH to the path to an ESP8266 IoT NON-OS SDK directory (last stub was built with SDK v1.5.1).